Last update: August 3, 2018

 Northern Mariana Islands

-Marijuana in the Northern Mariana Islands is currently illegal, both for medical and recreational purposes.
-Lawmakers in the U.S. territory are considering legislation that would legalize marijuana and allow medical cannabis to be placed on the ballot in 2018.
+Marijuana in the Commonwealth of the Northern Mariana Islands (CNMI) is currently illegal, both for medical and recreational purposes.
+Lawmakers in the U.S. territory are considering legislation that would legalize and regulate marijuana.

 Sign up now to stay up-to-date on marijuana policy in the U.S. territories